 High cost of goods, high inventory, high failure rates, long turnaround times…these are issues that plague Operations.
 Lean is a direct frontal attack on them.
 Intrinsic to lean is Continuous Improvement and the systematic reduction of all these problems.
 Why go: if your organization hasn’t successfully implemented Lean methodologies, or doesn’t have a robust Continuous Improvement program, come and learn how to get started.

 New ideas pop up; should you “just do it” like Nike says, or are you better off to slow down and do some planning first.
-The answer: both!
+The answer is both!
 But how best to plan; what is the right sequence of questions in your planning effort.
 Why go: I have worked with dozens of startups and existing companies to develop strategic plans, and you can benefit from that experience.
 At a minimum, figure out the likelihood of success of your great idea, and where to apply your effort most effectively.
 This one is best done as a 2-3 hour workshop, where you can make a start on your unique strategic plan.

 Many contemporary organizations have serious vestiges of the historic C&C approach to management, and they pay a heavy, but often invisible, price for it.
 Often the CEO is high-control, high-dominance, but doesn’t know how to escape from that pattern without letting things go completely to pot.
 Why go: learn how successful larger companies have moved to the Guideline approach, including the many safety net features they put in place to help assure success.